NeLy-EPFL/twoppp/twoppp/run/README.md

 4. run the [twoppp/run/run.py](run.py) script: ```./run.py```

 ## Additional Requirements:
+1. If you want to run fictrac on your data, install it [according to instructions](https://github.com/rjdmoore/fictrac):
+    - install it in the folder '~/bin', so that the fictrac executable ends up in '~/bin/fictrac/bin/fictrac'
-1. Mount the the server where your data is located, to your workstation, for example at /mnt/nas2.
+2. Mount the the server where your data is located, to your workstation, for example at /mnt/nas2.
 (Refer to the lab manual for details.)
-2. Mount your scratch server from the cluster to your workstation, for example as follows for the user jbraun:
+3. Mount your scratch server from the cluster to your workstation, for example as follows for the user jbraun:
-    - ```sudo sshfs -o allow_other jbraun@fidis.epfl.ch:/scratch/jbraun /mnt/scratch/jbraun```
+    - ```sudo sshfs -o allow_other jbraun@jed.epfl.ch:/scratch/jbraun /mnt/scratch/jbraun```
     - make sure to either permanently mount the scratch or to run the command again when you reboot your workstation
-3. save the user password for the twop_linux machine in a file called .pwd
+4. save the user password for the twop_linux machine in a file called .pwd
     - not required if you don't want to check for trials on the twop linux machine and don't want to send status e-mails
         - set "check_2plinux_trials" and "send_emails" to False in your user parameters in [runparams.py](runparams.py)
-4. If you want to automatically run HandBrake on all videos created, install it [according to the instractions in the docstring of the handbrake function](../plot/videos.py).
+5. If you want to automatically run HandBrake on all videos created, install it [according to the instractions in the docstring of the handbrake function](../plot/videos.py).
 HandBrake reduces the file size of the video and makes sure they can be easily shown in PowerPoint or Keynote.
 This is optional and will not throw errors in case it is not installed.

 ## running motion correction on the cluster:
 Also check out the [documentation pages of scitas](https://scitas-data.epfl.ch/kb)
 1. ask Kate to get access to FIDIS
 2. log in with your gaspar user account
-3. create a virtual environment with python 3.7 and call it ofco
+3. create a virtual environment with python 3.10 and call it ofco
-    1. ```module load gcc/8.4.0 python/3.7.7```
+    1. ```module load gcc/11.3 python/3.10.4```
     2. ```mkdir venvs```
     3. ```python -m venv $HOME/venvs/ofco```
     4. ```source $HOME/venvs/ofco/bin/activate```